 In this, our You Asked, We Answer series we're going to look at some of the more common questions starting with one of the most common questions of them all.

-If you go to our full list of lotteries you'll find there are over twenty different games in total.
+If you go to our full list of Australian and international lotteries you'll find there are over twenty different games in total.
 Each game has its own unique pros and cons, plus an extensive FAQ section with full information on prizes, odds and so on.
 For newcomers, just wondering what game to try first, the level of detail can sometimes be overwhelming.

 - Best Price

 - Biggest Jackpots

 So, whichever criteria matters most to you, just scroll down to find the answer.

 At just $0.50 per game Poland's Mini Lotto is the cheapest lottery to bet on at Lottoland.
 As it's a "mini" lotto the jackpots are generally measured in thousands, not millions.
 Still, the jackpot odds are incredible, essentially giving you the chance win the price of a shiny new BMW for less than the price of a packet of chips.